kubermatic/docs/content/kubermatic/master/monitoring/architecture/_index.en.md

 ## Grafana

-In a default Kubermatic installation we ship Grafana as *readonly* metrics dashboard.
+In a default KKP installation we ship Grafana as *readonly* metrics dashboard.
 When working with Grafana please keep in mind, that **ALL CHANGES** done using the Grafana UI (like adding datasources, etc.) **WILL NOT BE PERSISTED**.
 Dashboards, graphs, datasources, etc. will be defined using the Helm chart.

 ## Storage Requirements